HBOchs/hello-world/README.md

 # hello-world
 my first repository
-i'm trying out this program to see if i data science interests me
+i'm trying out this program to see if data science interests me